liuguanfu1120/liuguanfu1120.github.io/README.md

 I am Guanfu Liu (刘观福).
 You can contact me at liugf6@mail2.sysu.edu.cn (will expire on about 31th July 2022 because I will go for further study in Tsinghua University) or liugfphy@163.com.

 I love astronomy and physics.
-My favorite programming languages are Python and Fortran.
+I tend to solve all the scientific problems by using Python and Fortran.
+And I am open to learn any new effective programming language.

+## My research interests
+### I am doing some researches in exoplanets, especially in the simulation of the dynamical tides of Super-Earths.
+### I also show some interests in plasma lensing.
+### My resaerch interests are very diverse.

 ## Presentations are listed in the following